 In my Power Hour, I had a panel discussion with four TSIA partners whose technology enables embedded support (Coveo, ANCILE, WalkMe, and LogMeIn Bold360), and one of the topics discussed was how to build the ROI model, and how to sell the idea to Development.
 One attendee stopped me afterwards and said that single session was worth the price of the conference pass, so hopefully other attendees were taking notes and will start pushing this initiative when they are back in their offices.

 Thanks to everyone who attended my sessions, scheduled 1:1 meetings with me, and took the time to chat between sessions or in the EXPO.
 I always say I learn more from 1:1 meetings than the members do, and this year that was definitely the case.
-If you attended the conference in Vegas, you can access the presentations by logging in here with the credentials we sent you in the conference wrap-up email and the TSW App, or if you're a TSW member, your member login.

 John Ragsdale is the distinguished vice president of service technology research, for TSIA.
 His area of expertise is in creating strategies for improving the service operations and overall customer experience by leveraging innovative technology.
 Ragsdale drives TSIA's highly regarded technology research agenda, delivering insightful, thought-leadership research and analysis on the most pressing business issues facing services leaders to enable them to better plan and execute their service strategies.
 He is also author of the book, Lessons Unlearned, which chronicles his 25-year career inside the customer service industry.